klerk-framework/website/docs/advanced-topics/security.md

 * The system you create has an attribute-based access control (ABAC).
 And since you write your own functions to configure [authorization](/docs/building-config/authorization), you can easily describe the rules as you want them.
-* As the concurrency model is serializable and all rules are evaluated immediately before an event is accepted, the system is protected against "time of check, time of use" (TOCTOU) flaws.
+* As the concurrency model is serializable and all rules are evaluated immediately before an event is accepted, the system is protected against "time of check, time of use" (TOCTOU) vulnerabilities.
 * Commands are idempotent.
 While not strictly a security measure, idempotence ensures that data is not modified by mistake.
-* The form-builder (plugin) protects against Cross-site request forgery (CSRF).
+* The form-builder (plugin) protects against Cross-site request forgery (CSRF) attacks.